Ongoing Work

 - The Wealth and Mobility (WAM) Study

-With Pablo Mitnik, Asher Dvir-Djerassi, et al.
+with Pablo Mitnik, Joe LaBriola, Asher Dvir-Djerassi, et al.

 Through a collaborative project with the Internal Revenue Service Statistics of Income unit (IRS-SOI), this project will gather data on the wealth holdings of all U.S. households to support investigations of U.S. wealth inequality and intergenerational wealth transmission.Hide Abstract